StephenCleary/blog-stephencleary-dotcom/blog/_posts/5000-01-03-modern-api-clients-part-3-httpclientfactory.md

 ## Solution: HttpClient factory

-The modern solution for using `HttpClient` instances is that you *don't*.
+The modern solution for creating `HttpClient` instances is that you *don't*.
 Instead, you interact with an `HttpClient` factory, which manages a pool and passes out `HttpClient`s as the code has need of them.
 Socket connections come from the pool, so they are intelligently reused; but they also have a limited lifetime, so that they don't cache DNS lookups indefinitely.
 Both problems are solved!

 <div class="alert alert-info" markdown="1">
 <i class="fa fa-hand-o-right fa-2x pull-left"></i>